framely/community/docs/copilot/opencui-sdk.md

 [OpenCUI platform](https://build.opencui.io) as an example to guide you through building a copilot on your website.

 ### Install
-The OpenCUI copilot sdk supports javascript and typecript, and the OpenCUI platform is built using typescript + react.
+The OpenCUI copilot sdk supports javascript and typescript, and the OpenCUI platform is built using typescript + react.
 1. install by npm: `npm install opencui --save`
 2. Install by yarn: `yarn add opencui`